Antcating/DAS-Data-Concat/README.md

 For the scheduling could be used any scheduling UNIX software.
 In this example I'll you **systemd Timers** (systemd is packed with most of the popular Linux distros nowadays).

-Create concatenation systemd service and timer:
+Create concatenation systemd service and timer.
+Both files in the provided example are located in `systemd` directory of the project.

 Service: